chingu-voyage7/Bears-Team-21/README.md

 ## Chingu-Voyage Project Idea

 Develop a turn based board game, using JavaScript/socket.io for the front-end and Python/Flask for the back-end.
-The general idea it’s to build a Tile Game inspired by Saboteur.
-The web client interface should allow the users to join different rooms and join a Game, each game should allow a minimum of 2 players up to 10. ~~Also there should be the option to play against Bots AI~~.
+The general idea it’s to build a Tile Game inspired by Saboteur, a game by **Frederic Moyersoen** published by [Amigo](https://www.amigo-spiele.de/).
+The web client interface should allow the users to join different rooms and join a Game, each game should allow a minimum of 2 players up to 10.

-⚠️ This Project is still a work in progress.

 ### Prerequisites